Noble Solutions: The Solutions Hub Noble Solutions: The Solutions Hub (en)

 Conclusions

-Currency redesign and issuance are one of the Central Bank’s mandates, and the 2022 redesign will definitely not be the last, as the law establishing the CBN allows it to do so.
+Currency redesign and issuance are some of the Central Bank’s mandates, and the 2022 redesign will definitely not be the last, as the law establishing the CBN allows it to do so.
 Whether they do it for the country's best interest without influence from the government of the day for political gains is a discussion for another day.

 That is all for today.
 What do you think?
 Let's have your opinion on the Naira redesign and the history of changes in the Naira in the comments, and please don't forget to share this post.